 RAFM F&ES is able to utilize a vast network of fire hydrants across the installation for fire suppression operations.
 There are a total of 227 hydrants installed across RAFM.
 Fire hydrants are placed in accordance with guidelines specified in Unified Facilities Criteria 3-600-01, Fire Protection Engineering for Facilities (UFC 3-600-01).
 They are tested every five years in accordance with National Fire Protection Association (NFPA) 24: Standard for the Installation of Private Fire Service Mains and Their Appurtenances, American Water Works Association guidelines and UFC 3-600-01.
-Water for these hydrants is supplied by the Anglian Water Company.
+Water for these hydrants is supplied via a portable water system supplied by an on-base borehole and water treatment works.
 Inspection, testing and maintenance for the hydrants on RAFM is the responsibility of the 100th Civil Engineer Squadron Water & Fuels Systems Maintenance (WFSM) Flight.
 The WFSM SHOP TESTS 20% each year complete 100% after 5 years.

 All inspection, testing and maintenance records are provided to the Fire Prevention Section, where it is then stored on our share drive for department personnel to view.
 We currently utilize one Emergency Water Source (EWS) located by Petroleum Storage Installation (PSI) Site's 5 and 6.
 The EWS was staged there due to the far distance to the nearest available hydrants.
-In the event of hydrant pressure loss or if we require additional pressure, our Fire Department Dispatch Center can contact Anglian Water and have pressure immediately boosted to the base during emergency operations.
+In the event of hydrant pressure loss or if we require additional pressure, our Fire Department Dispatch Center can contact the 100th CES Utilities Shop and they can increase the flow to the water towers to meet the required water demand.